harvest-finance/harvest-strategy/contracts/strategies/nexus/README.md

 ### Nexus LP tokens wrap Sushi LP tokens

 In the traditional Sushi ETH/USDC vault, users deposit Sushi LP tokens.
 In our case, Nexus LP tokens replace the Sushi LP tokens.
 Implementation wise, Nexus LP is a very thin wrapper around Sushi LP.
 This wrapper provides the pairing with USDC that is waiting in the Nexus LP contract.
-The contract implementing the Nexus LP wrapper is [NexusLP_SushiUSDC](https://github.com/orbs-network/nexus-sushiswap).
+The contract implementing the Nexus LP wrapper is [NexusLP_Sushi](https://github.com/orbs-network/nexus-sushiswap).

 ### Detailed step by step flow

-This flow assumes that there is already a large amount of USDC waiting in [NexusLP_SushiUSDC](https://github.com/orbs-network/nexus-sushiswap).
+This flow assumes that there is already a large amount of USDC waiting in [NexusLP_Sushi](https://github.com/orbs-network/nexus-sushiswap).
 This USDC is deployed in advance.

-1. User takes ETH and deposits it in [NexusLP_SushiUSDC](https://github.com/orbs-network/nexus-sushiswap) contract to mint nexus lp tokens:
+1. User takes ETH and deposits it in [NexusLP_Sushi](https://github.com/orbs-network/nexus-sushiswap) contract to mint nexus lp tokens:

-    * User sends ETH to `NexusLP_SushiUSDC.addLiquidityETH` and receives in return `NexusLP_SushiUSDC` ERC20 tokens.
+    * User sends ETH to `NexusLP_Sushi.addLiquidityETH` and receives in return `NexusLP_Sushi` ERC20 tokens.

 2. User takes the nexus lp tokens and deposits them in the proposed harvest vault:

-    * User calls `NexusLP_SushiUSDC.approve` with the vault address.
+    * User calls `NexusLP_Sushi.approve` with the vault address.
-    * User calls `Vault.deposit` to transfer the `NexusLP_SushiUSDC` tokens to the vault.
+    * User calls `Vault.deposit` to transfer the `NexusLP_Sushi` tokens to the vault.

 4. Initiate the vault's doHardWork:

-    * `NexusLP_SushiUSDC` tokens move from the vault to the `NexusSushiStrategyMainnet_WETH` strategy.
+    * `NexusLP_Sushi` tokens move from the vault to the `NexusSushiStrategyMainnet_WETH` strategy.
-    * The strategy calls `NexusLP_SushiUSDC.claimRewards` to receive all pending SUSHI rewards.
+    * The strategy calls `NexusLP_Sushi.claimRewards` to receive all pending SUSHI rewards.
     * The strategy liquidates SUSHI rewards to ETH after taking profit sharing fee.
-    * The strategy compounds the ETH by calling `NexusLP_SushiUSDC.compoundProfits` to increase the value of `NexusLP_SushiUSDC`.
+    * The strategy compounds the ETH by calling `NexusLP_Sushi.compoundProfits` to increase the value of `NexusLP_Sushi`.

 5. User withdraws from the harvest vault their nexus lp tokens:

-    * User calls `Vault.withdraw` to receive their `NexusLP_SushiUSDC` tokens back.
+    * User calls `Vault.withdraw` to receive their `NexusLP_Sushi` tokens back.

-6. User takes the nexus lp tokens and removes liquidity (burn) from [NexusLP_SushiUSDC](https://github.com/orbs-network/nexus-sushiswap) contract:
+6. User takes the nexus lp tokens and removes liquidity (burn) from [NexusLP_Sushi](https://github.com/orbs-network/nexus-sushiswap) contract:

-    * User calls `NexusLP_SushiUSDC.removeLiquidityETH` which burns their `NexusLP_SushiUSDC` tokens in return for ETH.
+    * User calls `NexusLP_Sushi.removeLiquidityETH` which burns their `NexusLP_Sushi` tokens in return for ETH.

 7. User gets back more ETH than they originally put in (due to SUSHI rewards)